Mirand8/react-projects/README.md

 - Until now:
-  - Counter APP -> increment and decrement number
+  - Counter APP -> increment and decrement number;
-  - Movies managment -> removing and cleaning a array of movies
+  - Movies managment -> removing and cleaning a array of movies;
-  - Github Users -> access oficial users github api and show, option to show/hide this users array
+  - Github Users -> access oficial github api of users and show it, there is an option to show or hide it;
-  - Person Form -> add person (name and email) in a array and display it.
-The form has validation for empty values on input
+  - Person Form -> add person (name and email) in array and display it.
+The form has validation for empty values on input;

  - Working on: new Form using useReduce Hook